Redefining Environmentalism with Dominique Drakeford

-You've said that you didn't see yourself as an environmentalist because that term brings up a white-washed image.
-Tell us about your realization that Black/Indigenous people of color (B/IPOC) communities were excluded from a movement targeting problems that actually affect them the most.
+You've said that you didn't see yourself as an environmentalist because of the environmental movement's white-washed image and the way that Black/Indigenous people of color (B/IPOC) communities have been excluded from a movement targeting problems that actually affect them the most.
 How did you decide to get involved?

 Realistically everything about the environment, nature and natural resources has been white washed.
 Through personal experiences, passed-down stories from ancestors, documentaries, novels and history books, I’ve learned about Black Indigenous folks' nature-based legacy alongside colonial political and conditioning systems of extraction and sacrifice zones.
 When you dig into the truth and reality of systems, you see who has been working to create symbiotic regenerative relationships with land (and why), and who has created relationships with land to be transactional and instill power dynamics (and why).